 TWUCFH was incorporated in the Cayman Islands on 3 October 2007 as an exempted company with limited liability with registered number MC-196364.
-The registered office of the Issuer is at c/o Maples Corporate Services Limited, PO Box 309, Ugland House, Grand Cayman, KY1-1104, Cayman Islands and its telephone number is +44 (0) 118 373 8000.
+The registered office of TWUCFH is at c/o Maples Corporate Services Limited, PO Box 309, Ugland House, Grand Cayman, KY1-1104, Cayman Islands and its telephone number is +44 (0) 118 373 8000.

 TWUCFH is a wholly-owned direct subsidiary of TWUL.
-Its authorised share capital is US\$50,000 divided into 50,000 ordinary shares of par value of US\$1 each.
-On its date of incorporation, TWUCFH had an issued share capital of one ordinary share of par value of US\$1 and on 15 October 2007 it issued one additional ordinary share of par value of US\$1 to TWUL as consideration for the purchase by TWUCFH of the issued share capital of the Issuer.
+Its authorised share capital is US\$50,000 divided into 50,000 shares of a nominal or par value of US\$1 each.
+On its date of incorporation, TWUCFH had an issued share capital of one share of a nominal or par value of US\$1 and on 15 October 2007 it issued one additional share of a nominal or par value of US\$1 to TWUL as consideration for the purchase by TWUCFH of the issued share capital of the Issuer.